Interim Financial Information For The Six Months And Full Year Ended 31 December 2025

 Balance Sheet items

-Trade and other receivables decreased 13.2% from $4.27 million at 31 December 2023 to $3.71 million at 31 December 2024, mainly due to decrease in trade receivables, receipt of 2021 and 2022 wage support grants in the current year, and GST input tax claimable being net-off against output tax to present as net GST payable in the current year; offset by higher interest receivable from fixed deposits placed with financial institutions.
+Trade and other receivables decreased 33.2% from $3.71 million at 31 December 2024 to $2.48 million at 31 December 2025, mainly due to receipt of 2023 wage support grant in the current year and decrease in interest receivable from fixed deposits placed with financial institutions.

 Cash Flow Statement